riot-ci/RIOT/.github/PULL_REQUEST_TEMPLATE.md

 ### Preliminary checks

-The RIOT community takes a lot of care to contributions quality.
+The RIOT community cares a lot about code quality..
-Thus before describing what your contribution is about, we would like you to verify the following checklist:
+Therefore before describing what your contribution is about, we would like you to check the following checklist:
-- [ ] Have you read once the
+- [ ] Have you read the
 [coding conventions](https://github.com/RIOT-OS/RIOT/wiki/Coding-conventions)
-of RIOT ?
+of RIOT at least once ?
 - [ ] Have you checked that your modifications are compliant with RIOT coding conventions ?
 - [ ] Have you rebased your branch against latest RIOT `master` branch (